igorlima/unapologetic-thoughts/pages/quick-notes.md

       - Fake it till you make it.
 Even great speakers were once nervous; the difference is they learned to act confidently.
 - Tue, Apr 15, 2025 - 2025a04m15d
   - Aurelius knew this 2,000 years ago: **"You suffer more in imagination than reality."**
-    - Quote from Paulo Coelho: _“You drown not by falling into a river, but by staying submerged in it."_
+    - Quote from Paulo Coelho: _"You drown not by falling into a river, but by staying submerged in it."_
     - "The reason people find it so hard to be happy is that they always see the past better than it was, the present worse than it is, and the future less resolved than it will be." - Marcel Pagnol
 - Mon, Apr 14, 2025 - 2025a04m14d
   - The quality of our emotions is largely determined by the quality of our thinking.